commercialhaskell/stack/CONTRIBUTING.md

 [documentation](https://github.com/commercialhaskell/stack/tree/master/doc/)
 updates with your pull request.

+## Backwards Compatability

+The `stack` executable does not need to, and does not, strive for the same broad compatability with versions of GHC that a library package (such as `pantry`) would seek.
+Instead, the `stack` executable aims to define a well-known combination of dependencies on which it relies.
+That is applies in particular to the `Cabal` package, where the `stack` executable aims to support one, and only one, version of `Cabal` with each release of the executable.
+At the time of writing (April 2022) that combination is defined by resolver `lts-17.5` (for GHC 8.10.4, and including `Cabal-3.2.1.0`) - see `stack.yaml`.

 ## Code Quality

-The Stack projects uses [HLint](https://github.com/ndmitchell/hlint) as a code quality tool.
+The Stack project uses [yamllint](https://github.com/adrienverge/yamllint) as a YAML file quality tool and [HLint](https://github.com/ndmitchell/hlint) as a code quality tool.

+### Linting of YAML files

+The yamllint configuration extends the tools default and is set out in `.yamllint.yaml`.
+In particular, indentation is set at 2 spaces and `- ` in sequences is treated as part of the indentation.

+### Linting of Haskell source code

+The HLint configurations is set out in `.hlint.yaml`.

-Note that stack contributors need not dogmatically follow the suggested hints but are encouraged to debate their usefulness.
-If you find a hint is not useful and detracts from readability, consider marking it in the [configuration file](https://github.com/commercialhaskell/stack/blob/master/.hlint.yaml) to be ignored.
+Stack contributors need not follow dogmatically the suggested HLint hints but are encouraged to debate their usefulness.
+If you find a HLint hint is not useful and detracts from readability of code, consider marking it in the [configuration file](https://github.com/commercialhaskell/stack/blob/master/.hlint.yaml) to be ignored.
 Please refer to the
 [HLint manual](https://github.com/ndmitchell/hlint#readme)